ABOUT

 DRIVETRAIN

+The drivetrain is responsible for optimal power delivery from the engine to the wheels.
+The Drivetrain Subteam designs and manufactures our custom torque-reduction gearbox, universal joints, and driveshafts.
 Since the first Baja competition in 1976, competing vehicles have been rear wheel drive (RWD).
-Beginning the 2020 season, a four-wheel/all-wheel drive (4WD/AWD) requirement will be phased into the competition.
-By 2021, Drivetrain responsibilities will also include longitudinal driveshafts and differentials.
+Beginning the 2020 season, a four-wheel/all-wheel drive (4WD/AWD) requirement was phased into the competition.
+Currently, we utilize a chain to transmit power from the rear to the front of the car.
+However, for the 2025/2026 season, Drivetrain responsibilities will also include implementing a prop shaft.

 SUSPENSION